singhkunal2050/TailwindDemo/README.md

 - Adding Build script in package.json
 - Now build can be used to yield css output files
 - Create index.html in build/
+- Installed live-server module globally to serve the build page

 ### Installation